rabyj/EpiClass/README.md

 EpiClass trains machine learning models to classify and label epigenomic data.

+## Publication

+This repository contains most of the code used to obtain results for the following paper: Leveraging the largest harmonized epigenomic data collection for metadata prediction validated and augmented over 350,000 public epigenomic datasets

+See [Key Scripts](#key-scripts) section for the training code.

+To reproduce paper figures, use [fig*.ipynb notebooks](src/python/epi_ml/utils/notebooks/paper/paper-final) at `src/python/epi_ml/utils/notebooks/paper/paper-final`.
+Last working packages used for graph production are available in the same folder.

 ## Model Availability – Neural Networks Trained on EpiATLAS

 Models trained on the EpiATLAS dataset and used for inference on other datasets (as part of the associated publication) will be made available on HuggingFace prior to publication.